nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Delete a specific contact**

-**MSS**

-1. User searches a contact by name.
-2. ComputingConnection shows the contact with the searched name.
-3. User Requests to delete the contact.
-4. Computing connection deletes the contact.

-   Use case ends.

-**Extensions**

-* 2a.
-Searched contact is invalid.

-    * 2a1.
-ComputingConnection shows an error message.

-      Use case ends.

-**Use case: Add interactions to a specific contact**

-**MSS**

-1. User requests to add an interaction to a contact
-2. ComputingConnection adds the interaction to the specific contact

-    Use case ends.

-**Extensions**

-* 1a.
-The input tag formats are incorrect.
-    * 1a1.
-ComputingConnection shows an error message.

-  Use case ends.

-**Use case: View a specific contact**

-**MSS**

-1. User requests to view a contact
-2. ComputingConnection shows the contact's details in the app, with details like remarks and interactions.

-    Use case ends.

-**Extensions**

-* 1a.
-The input index is invalid.
-    * 1a1.
-ComputingConnection shows an error message.

-  Use case ends.

-*{More to be added}*

 ### 6.4 Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+2. A student with above average typing speed should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+3. Should be intuitive and simple to remember commands after several uses.
+4. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
+5. Data should be stored locally in a JSON format.
+6. The GUI should work well for standard Full HD screen resolutions 1920x1080 (i.e. columns or sections should not be cut off))
+7. Each command request and GUI response time should be processed within 2 seconds.

 ### 6.5 Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Contact**: Represents a Person in *ComputingConnection*
+* **Data Field**: Categorised data that you can assign to a contact
+* **MSS**: Main Success Scenario (for use cases)

 --------------------------------------------------------------------------------------------------------------------